mirakklys/python_for_AMC/README.md

-# Python-assisted source.tex creation.
+# Auto Multiple Choice.
+AMC.
+Python-assisted source.tex creation.
 Only for tests with separate answer sheets!
 This is the automation of AMC redaction.
 The internal AMC-TXT should be working in a similar way, but I wanted the one that reflects my needs, if you want you can freely use it :)

 Place both <b>python_for_AMC.py</b> and <b>wrongCorrect.png</b> files in the folder with questions you want to convert.